Unhappily Married – Is Divorce The Only Option?

 Each partner needs to be able to find comfort, happiness, security, and gain energy from the relationship on a regular basis.
 If that’s no longer happening then the relationship is no longer healthy and something must change.
 At this point, communication has likely broken down and become ineffective so the assistance of a counselor may be needed.

 Abuse comes in many forms – emotional, verbal, financial, mental and, of course, physical.
-For instance, verbal abuse is common, but it’s unacceptable and needs to be stopped.
+Abuse in any form is unacceptable and needs to be stopped.
 If there is an immediate and productive way to change the behaviors of the abuser for good and maintain the marriage, that’s great – and surprising.
 There’s not a lot of wiggle room on this one, an abusive relationship requires immediate change.

 See Also: How to Overcome Emotional Abuse